harness/developer-hub/docs/chaos-engineering/use-harness-ce/chaos-faults/windows/windows.md

 <Accordion color="green">
 <summary>Use cases</summary>
-- It determines the resilience of an application when stress is applied on the memory resources of a Windows VM.
+This fault helps determine how resilient an application is when stress is applied on the memory resources of a Windows virtual machine.
-- It simulates the situation of lack of memory for processes running on the application, which degrades their performance.
-- It verifies the autopilot functionality of services or application on the VM.
 </Accordion>

 </FaultDetailsCard>